 ABDUL QUDDUS & ANOTHER V. THE STATE — 3 BLD 18

-Fact: Ferdousi Begum aged around 16 at that time, when went to her maternal grandparents house, on 27th April, 1979 when she came out to answer the call of nature, accused appellants Abul Hossain and Abdul Quddus caught hold and carried her away, then they force her to marry accused appellant Abdul Quddus but on the question of consent she refuse and Kazi left touring the paper.
+Fact: Ferdousi Begum aged around 16 at that time, when went to her maternal grandparents house, on 27th April 1979 when she came out to answer the call of nature, accused-appellants Abul Hossain and Abdul Quddus caught hold and carried her away, then they force her to marry accused appellant Abdul Quddus but on the question of consent she refuses and Kazi left touring the paper.
 Then they abduct her and kept her in several places where both of the accused raped her against her will.
-She was kept confined about six days, then the said two accused took her to Bogra, there they take advise form one advocate Bazle Mondol, took her to a doctor and paid the doctor to give a medical certification as the to the age of the victim PW2 Ferdousi Begum as 17 years.
+She was kept confined about six days, then the said two accused took her to Bogra, there they take advise from one advocate Bazle Mondol, took her to a doctor and paid the doctor to give a medical certification as the to the age of the victim PW2 Ferdousi Begum as 17 years.
 After obtaining such medical certificate they took her to another Kazi, before that they threaten the victim with death and bound her to give consent.
-After two days she was brought back to Bogra where accused appellant Abdul Quddus showed a Court-marriage.
-Few days later she and accused Abdul Quddus was arrested by police from Gaibandha as against the GD made by Ferdousi Begum’s grandfather, When she was produced before the Magistrate 1st class she disclosed all the matters before the magistrate.
+After two days she was brought back to Bogra where accused-appellant Abdul Quddus showed a Court-marriage.
+A few days later she and accused Abdul Quddus was arrested by police from Gaibandha as against the GD made by Ferdousi Begum’s grandfather, When she was produced before the Magistrate 1st class she disclosed all the matters before the magistrate.

 Issue: Whether uncorroborated testimony of an accomplice is admissible or not?